-Employed for a period of about ten years by the National Film Board in Canada, and nominated in 1961 at the age of 25 for an oscar in the short film category for his first film, Very Nice, Very Nice, Arthur Lipsett was a force in his time.
+Employed for a period of about ten years by the National Film Board in Canada, and nominated in 1961 at the age of 25 for an oscar in the short film category for his first film, Very Nice, Very Nice—which so impressed Stanley Kubrick that he wrote the young filmmaker, asking him to edit the trailer for Dr. Strangelove, an offer he declined—Arthur Lipsett was a force in his own right.

 Lipsett was working at a time when independent avant-garde filmmaking did not exist in Canada, with a few isolated exceptions […].
 In the absence of independent distribution and funding mechanisms before the late ’60s, many innovative young cineastes ended up at the NFB where salaries, equipment, budgets and some degree of creative freedom could be quickly obtained.

 The NFB, whose mission it was to ‘interpret Canada for Canadians’, was at the time one of the few places where young filmmakers could find not only a modicum of creative freedom, but also the necessary equipment and money to make their films.
 It did a pretty impressive job of bringing in young talent and putting their work in front of eyeballs throughout Canada as well as the US (at least in the film schools at the time).